FullstackAcademy/xoxo.workshop/concepts/000-milestone-xoxo-on-the-honor-system/020-state.md

 ```

 <guide>
-Consider: how can represent the xoxo board with an immutable map?
+You've considered how we can represent an xoxo board with an immutable map.
 </guide>

 # Representing moves